Aitilla/Fagprove/README.md

     I prefer the integrated terminal in vscode

 3. Write "npm i"
    This will install all required packages
-4. If you have done the above and it is not working try "npm ci"

-   "ci" stands for "clean install" this will reinstall all packages and remove possible duplicates
+5. If you have done the above and it is not working try "npm ci" "ci" stands for "clean install" this will reinstall all packages and remove possible duplicates
-5. Create a ".env.local" file in the root directory

-6. Copy my database URL and database public key
-   You can find these at the bottom of readme-above sources

-7. Write "npm run dev" to start a localhost which will run this project
+6. Write "npm run dev" to start a localhost which will run this project
    ^^^Make sure in root folder

 # Sources: